The purpose of the article is to define what we mean by chemical process control & the objective of controlling a chemical process.

 Feedback control is based on the measurement of the controlled variable (process variable, PV) by a proper sensing element and transmitting the measured signal to the controller.
 The desired value of the controlled variable that is put manually is also made available to the feedback controller as the setpoint (SP).
 The controller subtracts the measured controlled variable from its set point and calculates the error signal.
 The error signal triggers the control law and calculates corrective action and this action is implemented by the final control element.

-The steps that are performed by feedback control strategy are as below,
+The steps that are performed by the feedback control strategy are as below,

-- Measurement of the desired process variable directly or indirectly by a sensor/transducers;
+- Measurement of the desired process variable directly or indirectly by a sensor/transducer;

 - Compare the measured variable with its set point & calculate corrective action (decision);